Wood Talks: Western Red Cedar, Douglas Fir, Cypress, and White Pine

 Wood talks with Gary Campbell and Eustace Conway talk about the unique qualities of Western Red Cedar, Douglas Fir, Cypress, and White Pine.
 Is your timber supply meeting your quality standards?
 Tune in to wood talks to hear which wood type is the correct choice for your next building project.
 Contact us to learn more!

 Wood Talks: Western Red Cedar, White Pine, Cypress, and Douglas Fir

 Gary Campbell: My name’s Gary Campbell with Reliance Timber, and today we’ve got Eustace Conway with Turtle Island Preserve with us, and we’re going to talk about some of our products.

 Gary Campbell: We are all about specialty wood products.
 We offer Western Red Cedar, Douglas Fir, Cypress, and White Pine.
-White Pine is great for logs.
-It’s great for siding, tongue and groove paneling.
+White Pine is great for logs, siding, and tongue and groove paneling.
 White Pine is a great economical choice.
-This is Douglas fir.
+This piece is Douglas fir.

 Gary Campbell: Rough sawn.